All Episodes

 Very, very good.

-You are a well qualified listener.
+You are a well-qualified listener.

-Well, I I love listening to you, Russ.
+Well, I love listening to you, Rush.

 Well, thank you very much.

-I you made my day, I appreciate that.
+I appreciate that.

-Um, we are near Tampa, but we're actually on the Gulf.
+We are near Tampa, but we're actually on the Gulf.

 Yeah.

-Well, Tampa Tampa.
+Well, Tampa.

 I mean, Tampa's close to being on the Gulf.

-North or north or south of Tampa.
+North or south of Tampa.

-Uh, we're north uh w northwest of Tampa.
+We're northwest of Tampa.

 Northwest of Tampa.